microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-send-activityfeednotifications.md

 > [!NOTE]
 > * `actor` is a special parameter that always takes the name of the caller.
 In delegated calls, `actor` is the user's name.
 In application-only calls, it takes the name of the Teams app.
 >
-> * A reserved `systemDefault` ActivityType should not be provided in `activities` section of the manifest.
-This is a reserved ActivityType for default activity notifications.
-See Example [Send customizable activity feed notifications](#example-8-notify-a-user-about-a-customizable-notification-in-a-team).
+> * The reserved `systemDefault` activity type should not be provided in the `activities` section of the manifest.
+This is a reserved activity type which can be used to send customized notifications with runtime title.
+See Example [Send customizable activity feed notifications](#example-8-send-a-notification-to-a-user-using-the-systemdefault-activity-type).

 #### authorization section changes